 Other Ways To Travel From Perth To Esperance

 As we mentioned at the beginning of our post, the Esperance to Perth road trip is perfect because it is a loop and you can hire your car in Perth and drop it off in the same place.
-However, there are other ways to do a Perth to Esperance road trip.
+However, there are other ways to do a Perth to Esperance drive.

 Rex flies from Esperance to Perth 2 to 3 times a day, depending on the season.
 The flight takes just 1 hour and 35 minutes, which is a lot quicker than the 8 hours driving time!
 There is a Trans WA bus that travels through many Wheatbelt towns to Esperance 3 times a week.
 The route takes around 10 hours and is an affordable way to travel to Esperance.

-You would have to do research into a backpackers ‘hop on, hop off’ style bus.
+You would have to do research into a backpackers ‘hop-on, hop-off style bus.
 The Busy Blue Bus based in Albany does provide transport options from Albany to Bremer Bay.

 The Conclusion – Perth To Esperance Road Trip

 If you are looking to get out and experience Western Australia at its finest, then a Perth to Esperance road trip is a great way to do it.
-This is remote and rugged Australia, with plenty of wheat fields, white sand beaches and turquoise water.
+This is remote and rugged Australia, with plenty of wheat fields, white sand beaches, and turquoise water.
 And… don’t forget the ‘roos on the beaches!

 We hope that our Perth Esperance itinerary has given you sufficient structure to work out where and how you want to spend your time!
 Our tip is to make sure you allow enough time for the Esperance Beaches!
-They are really a once in a lifetime place to visit!
+They are really a once-in-a-lifetime place to visit!
 Thanks for joining us on our journey to Esperance Western Australia.
 If you have any other tips or ideas please drop them in the comments below.